mlerner/mlerner.github.io/_drafts/2021-10-13-tao-facebooks-distributed-data-store-for-the-social-graph.md

 The _storage layer_ (as the name suggests) persists graph data in MySQL{% sidenote 'mysql' "Facebook has invested a significant amount of resources in their MySQL deployments, as evidenced by their [MyRocks](https://engineering.fb.com/2016/08/31/core-data/myrocks-a-space-and-write-optimized-mysql-database/) storage engine and [other posts](https://engineering.fb.com/2021/07/22/data-infrastructure/mysql/) on their tech blog."%}.
 There are two key technical points to the storage layer: _shards_ and the _tables_ used to store the graph data itself.

 The graph data is divided into _shards_ (represented as a MySQL database), and shards are mapped to one of many database servers.
-Objects and associations for a shard are stored in separate tables.
+Objects and associations for each shard are stored in separate tables.

 ### Cache Layer